Minimal Distance of Propositional Models: Results

 \section{Results}

 This section presents the problems we consider and our results; the proofs follow in subsequent sections.
-The input to all our problems is a conjunctive formula over a set of relations.
-The satisfying assignments of the formula, which are the solutions of the formula, constitute the codewords of the associated code.
-The minimization target is always the Hamming distance.
-The three problems differ in the information additionally available for computing the required Hamming distance.
+The input to all our problems is a conjunctive formula over a constraint language.
+The satisfying assignments of the formula, i.e.\ its models or solutions, form a Boolean relation that can be understood as an associated generalized binary code.
+As for linear codes, the minimization target is always the Hamming distance between the codewords or models.
+Our three problems differ in the information additionally available for computing the required Hamming distance.

-Given a formula and an arbitrary assignment solutions, the first problem asks for a solution closest to the given assignment.
+Given a formula and an arbitrary assignment, the first problem asks for a solution closest to the given assignment.